nagataniyoshiki/FDTD_matlab_2d/README.md

 ## Technical Notes
-This program has been tested on Matlab R2016b on Windows and Linux.
+These programs have been tested on Matlab R2016b.
 For more detailed information about FDTD method (including 3-D elastic simulation), please refer our papers on simulation. ==> https://ultrasonics.jp/nagatani/fdtd/
 Thank you.